BMCARDONA/fertility_rates/README.md

 **Goal**: This case study aims to answer the following question: What was the Total Fertility Rate by Geographic Region from 1960 to 2021?

-**Data Set**: For this case study, I used a [dataset](https://data.worldbank.org/indicator/SP.DYN.TFRT.IN?end=2021&start=2021&view=map&year=2021) from World Bank.
+**Data Set**: For this case study, I used a [data set](https://data.worldbank.org/indicator/SP.DYN.TFRT.IN?end=2021&start=2021&view=map&year=2021) from World Bank.
 It contains a list of countries, in addition to their respective total fertility rates from 1960 to 2021.

 **Analysis**: To see my analysis of this case study, please see the following two files:
 - `fertility_rates.Rmd`, if you'd like to interact with the code; or